vytasrgl/ChatScript/wiki/ChatScript-Advanced-User-Manual.md

 semirandomness in gambits.
 That is, a topic treated as a collection of subtopics for gambit purposes.
-This is `r:` The engine selects an `r:` gambit randomly, but any `t:` topic gambits that follow it up until the next random gambit are considered “attached” to it.
+This is `r:` The engine selects an `r:` gambit randomly, but any `t:` topic gambits that follow it up until the next random gambit are considered "attached" to it.
 They will be executed in sequence until they are used up, after which the next random gambit is selected.
 ```
 Topic: ~beach [beach sand ocean sand_castle]